Operations and Maintenance Facility South logo

 • The site footprint is approximately 68 acres.

-• Due to its location along the Federal Way Link Extension line, the Midway Landfill does not include mainline connecting tracks.
+• Due to its location along the Federal Way Link Extension line, the Midway Landfill does not include mainline tracks.

 Building on top of a landfill is a unique and complex challenge.
 Sound Transit must address the likelihood that this ground will continue shifting and settling over time, which could affect the tracks, equipment and other infrastructure.
 To prevent settlement, Sound Transit is considering three methods to prepare the Midway Landfill site for possible OMF construction: Platform, Hybrid, and Full Excavation.
 Due to contaminated material, material removed from the Midway Landfill during construction would require disposal at another landfill facility equipped to accept contaminated waste.
 The material would be hauled by truck to a regional transfer facility and sent on by rail for disposal.